hyperledger-archives/education/LFS171x/indy-material/nodejs/AgentDemoScript.md

 To demonstrate how Indy works, we have created a short demo involving the following agents:

 *   **Alice**, who went to Faber College and wants to apply for a job at Acme
 *   **Faber College**, which granted Alice's degree
 *   **Acme**, who needs an official copy of Alice's transcript

 Start the demo as per the start instructions in [README.md](README.md).
-Notice that there are three tabs across the top.
+Notice that you should have three browser tabs open - Alice, Faber and ACME.
 These are the Agents, each running in a Docker container and accessed on separate localhost ports: Alice (localhost:3000), Faber College (localhost:3002) and Acme Corporation (localhost:3003).
 Although you are accessing them all on the same machine, imagine that they are all running independently, in different places.

 |![BrowserTabs](images/BrowserTabs.png "Demo Browser Tabs")|
 |:--:|